aeron7/aliceblue-python/README.md

-## This program is written in Flask and will work flawlessly for people who are under subbrokership of Unofficed.
+## This program is written in Flask.

 - Tested with Python 3.6.7
 - Recommended Python 3.6 or higher version
 - Needs to run with sudo as redirect url is set to run on port 80

+## Support of Coding:
-- For any help, raise a ticket at https://forum.unofficed.com/
+- Support is limited to the people who are under subbrokership of Unofficed.
+For any help, raise a ticket at https://forum.unofficed.com/
+- Otherwise, Please contact Aliceblue customer care.
+It is not possible to reply every Aliceblue customer.

 ## Install packages: